-In the State of São Paulo, data sharing must comply with the Brazilian General Data Protection Regulation (Law 13.709/2019), however, although data on mortality and hospital admission is available on an open access platform, there is a delay of about two months for data on hospitalizations and two years for mortality, with the smallest scale of data being entire municipalities, except for the municipality of São Paulo where the data are available on the census tract scale.
+In the State of São Paulo, data sharing must comply with the Brazilian General Data Protection Regulation (Law 13.709/2019), however, although data on mortality and hospital admission is available on an open access platform, there is a delay of about two months for data on hospitalizations and two years for mortality, with the smallest scale of data being entire municipalities, except for the municipality of São Paulo state where the data are available on the census tract scale.
 Additional difficulties with health data involve underreporting; lack of an integrated outpatient database in basic health units; the use of different administrative divisions for the areas of health, sanitation, environment, among others.
 Besides, these databases usually have high dimensionality, missing data and can suffer from user inputting errors, thus requiring specialist teams with computing, data handling and statistical skills.

 4.4 Novel insights